elixir-cloud-aai/mock-DRS/README.md

 Note that only those parts of the service are implemented that are required for developing, testing and debugging [TEStribute].
-For all other endpoints only stubs are implemented that return the most basic valid response (typically an empty JSON object).
+For all other endpoints only stubs are implemented that return the most basic valid response (typically an "empty" JSON object).

 An important assumption that made during the deployment of this mock service is that the service assumes the consideration of the *object-id* field as a unique identifier across DRS instances.